mattcar15/bambu-connect/README.md

 ## Contributing
-Contributions to BambuPy are welcome!
+Contributions to Bambu-Connect are welcome!
 Whether it's bug reports, feature requests, or code contributions, feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/your-github/bambupy).

 ## License
-BambuPy is released under the [MIT License](https://opensource.org/licenses/MIT).
+Bambu-Connect is released under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-*Note: BambuPy is an independent project and is not affiliated with Bambu Lab.*
+*Note: Bambu-Connect is an independent project and is not affiliated with Bambu Lab.*